juacervio/openings2021/README.md

 * Reactjs/Nodejs Devs with +3 years of xp from any part of the world, to work with companies from the US, Canada and Argentina, in direct relation with the companies, or as a contractor.

+* Java Devs +5 years of experience, from Bs As, to work in IPSY, a company from the US, part of BFA Industries.

 * Java/Angular Devs with +3 years of xp from Argentina to work in direct relation with a multinational company.